OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Introduction and experimental results of the special scenario dataset

-\textbf{Fragmented TPs.} In this scenario, the ground truth consists of a 30-point anomaly event, detected in varying completeness across three cases, each containing an FP point.
-In \textit{c1} to \textit{c3}, the ground truth event is detected as one complete event, three fragmented events, and ten fragmented events, respectively.
+\textbf{Fragmented TPs.} The ground truth consists of a 30-point anomaly event, detected in varying completeness across three cases, each containing an FP point.
+In \textit{c1}-\textit{c3}, the ground truth event is detected as 1 complete event, 3 fragmented events, and 6 fragmented events, respectively.
 Both \textit{c2} and \textit{c3} encompass a total of 20 TP points.
-Evaluators with the fragmented results penalty characteristic assign a lower recall to \textit{c3} than \textit{c2}, while those exhibiting the fragmentation misleading in precision characteristic yield higher precision scores for \textit{c2} and \textit{c3} than for \textit{c1}.
+Evaluators with the characteristic of fragmentation misleading in precision yield higher precision scores for \textit{c2} and \textit{c3} than for \textit{c1}.

-\textbf{Fragmented FPs.} The ground truth consists of a single anomaly event spanning 20 points, which is completely detected.
-In cases \textit{c1} to \textit{c3}, varying sets of FP points are introduced into the detection results: 10 dispersed FP points at intervals of 30, 10 aggregated FP points at intervals of 2, and 20 continuous FP points, respectively.
+\textbf{Fragmented FPs.} The ground truth consists of a 20-point anomaly event, which is completely detected.
+In cases \textit{c1}-\textit{c3}, varying sets of FP points are introduced into the prediction results: 10 dispersed FP points at intervals of 30, 10 aggregated FP points at intervals of 2, and 20 continuous FP points, respectively.
 Evaluators exhibiting the characteristic of fragments merging assign a significantly lower f1-score to \textit{c1} compared to \textit{c2} and \textit{c3}.

-\textbf{Temporal shifting.} In this scenario, the ground truth encompasses three anomaly events, each consisting of two anomaly points.
-In \textit{c1}, a virtual early detector identifies anomalies two points prior to each ground truth event.
-In contrast, in \textit{c2}, a virtual delayed detector with a delay of two points is employed.
-Evaluators that address ambiguous labels yield f1-scores higher than 0 in both cases.
+\textbf{Temporal shifting.} The ground truth encompasses 3 anomaly events, each consisting of 2 anomaly points.
+In \textit{c1}, a virtual early detector identifies anomalies 2 points prior to each ground truth event.
+In contrast, in \textit{c2}, a virtual delayed detector with a delay of 2 points is employed.
+Evaluators with the characteristic of addressing ambiguous labels yield f1-scores higher than 0 in both cases.

-\textbf{TP positions.} The ground truth comprises a single anomaly event spanning 30 points.
-In cases \textit{c1} to \textit{c3}, the anomaly event is detected at the first, 15th, and last points, respectively.
-Evaluators with the characteristic of early detection reward assign the highest f1-score to \textit{c1}, followed by \textit{c2} and \textit{c3}.
+\textbf{TP positions.} The ground truth comprises a 30-point anomaly event.
+In cases \textit{c1}-\textit{c4}, the anomaly event is detected at the first, 6th, 25th and last points, respectively.
+Evaluators with the characteristic of early detection reward assign the highest f1-score to \textit{c1}, followed by \textit{c2}, \textit{c3}, and \textit{c4}.